dlidstrom/EventStoreLite/README.md

         Assert.That(account.ValidatePassword("some password"), Is.True);
     }

-To implement this, I'm going to go out on a limb and introduce password hashing with salt.
+To implement this, I'm going to go out on a limb and introduce salted password hashing (a controversial subject, tricky to do "right").
 Let's add this information to the `AccountActivated` event:

     public class AccountActivated : Event<Account>